cwimmer/hadoop-admin/README.md

 - Description

     Create a new instance of the Hadoop::Admin class.

-The method requires a hash containing at minimum the namenode's, and the jobtracker's hostnames.
+    The method requires a hash containing at minimum one of the namenode's, the resourcemanager's, and the jobtracker's hostnames.
     Optionally, you may provide a socksproxy for the http connection.
+Use of both a jobtracker and resourcemanger is prohibited.
+It is not a valid cluster configuration to have both a jobtracker and a resourcemanager.

-Creation of this object will cause an immediate querry to both the NameNode and JobTracker.
+    Creation of this object will cause an immediate querry to servers provided to the constructor.

 - namenode => <hostname>
+- namenode\_port => <port number>
 - jobtracker => <hostname>
+- jobtracker\_port => <port number>
+- resourcemanager => <hostname>
+- resourcemanager\_port => <port number>
 - socksproxy => <hostname>
-- Returns newly created object.
+- socksproxy\_port => <port number>

-## get_namenode ()
+## datanode\_live\_list ()

 - Description

-Returns the JobTracker from instantiation

-## get_namenode ()

-- Description

-Returns the JobTracker from instantiation

-## get_namenode ()

-- Description

-Returns the Socks Proxy from instantiation

-## datanode_live_list ()

-- Description

     Returns a list of the current live DataNodes.

 - Return values

     Array containing hostnames.

-## datanode_dead_list ()
+## datanode\_dead\_list ()

 - Description

     Returns a list of the current dead DataNodes.

 - Return values

     Array containing hostnames.

-## datanode_decom_list ()
+## datanode\_decom\_list ()

 - Description

     Returns a list of the currently decommissioning DataNodes.

 - Return values

     Array containing hostnames.

-## nodemanager_live_list ()
+## nodemanager\_live\_list ()

 - Description

     Returns a list of the current live NodeManagers.

 - Return values

     Array containing hostnames.

-## tasktracker_live_list ()
+## tasktracker\_live\_list ()

 - Description

     Returns a list of the current live TaskTrackers.

 - Return values

     Array containing hostnames.

-## tasktracker_blacklist_list ()
+## tasktracker\_blacklist\_list ()

 - Description

     Returns a list of the current blacklisted TaskTrackers.

 - Return values

     Array containing hostnames.

-## tasktracker_live_list ()
+## tasktracker\_graylist\_list ()

 - Description

     Returns a list of the current graylisted TaskTrackers.

 - Return values

     Array containing hostnames.

 # KNOWN BUGS